Voidfenton/gulp-boilerplate/README.md

   -  gulp watch will watch for any changes in sass, html or js.

-  -  gulp sass will include bourbon when compiling.
+  -  gulp sass will include normalize and bourbon when compiling.